eytanmerkin/my_practice_project_1/README.md

 - **Protein Folding:** Simplified geometric visualization — not scientifically accurate.
 Do not use for research or medical purposes
 - **Machine Learning Guide:** Simplified demonstrations for educational purposes only
 - **Git Guide:** General information — always refer to official documentation
+- **NBA Win Predictor:** Historical analysis tool — predictions are statistical estimates, not guarantees.
+Do not use for betting
 - Always verify information from authoritative sources before relying on it

 ---